 Your bone is continually remodeling as old bone cells are broken down and replaced.
-When new bone isn’t created quickly enough to compensate for dead and dying bone cells, osteoporosis can develop.
+Osteoporosis can develop when the new bone does not grow quickly enough to compensate for dead and dying bone cells.
 Osteoporosis is a condition where bones gradually become weak and brittle so that even a minor fall or coughing can cause a fracture.

 Most osteoporosis-related fractures occur in the wrist, hip, or spine.

-Osteoporosis can affect men and women, but older women who are postmenopausal are at highest risk.
-This is because a reduction in estrogen levels at menopause is one of the biggest risk factors for developing osteoporosis.
+Osteoporosis can affect men and women, but older women who are postmenopausal are at the highest risk.
+A reduction in estrogen levels at menopause is one of the most significant risk factors for developing osteoporosis.

 What Are the Symptoms of Osteoporosis?